Co-creating the UX standard behind every card payment on the planet

 In our first collaborative workshop we co-created each and every flow variant, including new features and UX enhancements, fringe and unhappy flows.
 Visual journey maps helped bring alignment quickly.

-The first challenge?
-Using brands people recognise gives false results
+Testing with brands people recognise gives false results

 As soon as people saw their bank or card network logo, they felt more at ease.
 To simulate more realistic payment anxiety, we made up fake brands for each card network, bank and merchant.

-Every notification's UX copy was tested too.
+Every notification's UX copy was tested

-We tested different challenge layouts to see which ones people found most efficient and trustworthy
+We tested different challenge layouts

 A big challenge was constraints.
 Many layouts were just not possible and any changes had to also work for every language.